AyomideKayode/alx-higher_level_programming/0x00-python-hello_world/README.md

 ### Description of what each file shows (Tasks):

 * main --- folder holds test files that showcase examples of how to use functions.
-* main.h --- holds files' function prototypes.
+* lists.h --- holds the `.c` files' function prototypes.

 * Files that start with:
 0. [Run Python file](0-run) : Write a Shell script that runs a Python script.